 FEET OF CLAY

 If a person we admire has a fatal weakness we say they have feet of clay.
 This phrase comes from the Bible.
 King Nebuchadnezzar dreamed of a statue.
-It had a head of gold, arms and chest of silver, belly and thighs of bronze and it legs were of iron.
-However its feet were made of a mixture of iron and clay.
+It had a head of gold, arms, and chest of silver, belly, and thighs of bronze and its legs were of iron.
+However, its feet were made of a mixture of iron and clay.
 A rock hit the statue's feet and the whole statue was broken.
 The prophet Daniel interpreted the dream to be about a series of empires, all of which would eventually be destroyed.
 (Daniel 2:27-44).

 FIDDLE WHILE ROME BURNS

 There is a legend that when Rome burned in 64 AD Emperor Nero played the lyre (not the fiddle!).
-Historians are sceptical about the story.
+Historians are skeptical about the story.